-Specifies the table within the database into which the data is to be loaded.
-The table cannot be a system catalog table.
+Specifies the database table into which the data is to be loaded.
+This table cannot be a system table.
 An alias, or the fully qualified or unqualified table name can be specified.
 A qualified table name is in the form schema.tablename.
 If an unqualified table name is specified, the table will be qualified with the current authorization ID.